 I’ve previously written a general article on pellet grills for outdoor kitchens, and within that article, I touched on the modular stainless steel outdoor kitchen cabinets from Grilla Grills.
-However, at the time their modular outdoor kitchen system had only just been announced and not all of the modules were available.
+However, at the time, their modular outdoor kitchen system had only just been announced, and not all of the modules were available.
 Well, that’s now changed, so I wanted to write a dedicated article discussing why I think this modular outdoor kitchen system from Grilla Grills is one of the best ideas for an outdoor kitchen, whether you want a Grilla Grill pellet grill or not.
 We’ll look at which other pellet grills/smokers it can accommodate.

 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 Why A Modular Outdoor Kitchen & Why Stainless Steel?

 However, the other benefit of it being modular/movable is it will hold its value.
 Say you decided you didn’t need it anymore, say you needed the funds.

 Pellet Grill/Smoker Options For The Outdoor Kitchen Module

-If you are not aware of Grilla Grills and their offerings I would encourage you to read my Grilla Grills article and my Grilla Grills FAQ page.
+If you are not aware of Grilla Grills and its offerings, I would encourage you to read my Grilla Grills article and my Grilla Grills FAQ page.
 The outdoor grill module can accept any of the Grills Grills pellet grills.

-The width of the grill module is 48″ inches, however only 45″ is available to actually accommodate a grill.
-I say ‘only’ then again pretty much every built-in pellet grill/smoker that I know of would fit.
+The width of the grill module is 48″ inches.
+However, only 45″ is available to actually accommodate a grill.
+I say ‘only’ then again, pretty much every built-in pellet grill/smoker that I know of would fit.

 Louisiana Grills Estate Series (LG ESTATE 860BI)

-The built-in Louisiana Grills pellet grill has a width of just under 44″ so it should fit, though only just.
+The built-in Louisiana Grills pellet grill has a width of just under 44″, so it should fit, though only just.
 In terms of price point, this pellet grill/smoker typically retails for just under $1,900.

-I go into the reasons why I wouldn’t personally pick up an Estate model currently in my Louisiana Grills article.
 While Louisiana Grills have their latest Black Label and Founders Series grills with PID & WiFi control panels, the Estate range is currently fitted with a control panel running older time-based temperature programs and no WiFi functionality.
-Hence, temperature accuracy on the Estate models does not currently match their cheaper Black Label/Founders Series grills.
-Therefore, I’m expecting an update of these Estate models with new control panels with PID/WiFi functionality, until that point the Estate models are just not equal in terms of functionality to their competition.

 Coyote Built-In Pellet Grills/Smokers